pulumi/pulumi-hugo/themes/default/content/docs/clouds/azure/get-started/destroy-stack.md

 ---
-title: Destroy the Stack | Azure
+title_tag: Destroy the Stack | Azure
-h1: Destroy the Stack
-linktitle: Destroy stack
 meta_desc: This page provides an overview of how to destroy a Pulumi stack of an Azure project.
+title: Destroy stack
+h1: "Pulumi & Azure: Destroy stack"
 weight: 8
 menu:
   clouds: